-For icosapent ethyl, to estimate the secondary prevention group, we used the same baseline estimate for CAD of 6.7% of the US population (age \geq 20).2 In addition, we accounted for the prevalence of patients with stroke (2.5%).2 To estimate the primary prevention population with diabetes and one additional risk factor, we used an estimate of diabetes mellitus prevalence in the US population of 9.8%2 and assumed 87% of these patients would have an additional risk factor, based on the estimated proportion of diabetes patients with metabolic syndrome.101 We applied these estimated proportions for patients in the secondary prevention group and for patients of age \geq 50 years in the primary prevention group to the projected average of the 2019 to 2023 US population to derive the estimated eligible population over the next five years.
+For icosapent ethyl, to estimate the secondary prevention group, we used the same baseline estimate for CAD of 6.7% of the US population (age \geq 20).2 In addition, we accounted for the prevalence of patients with stroke (2.5%).2 To estimate the primary prevention population with diabetes and one additional risk factor, we used an estimate of diabetes mellitus prevalence in the US population of 9.8%2 and assumed 87% of these patients would have an additional risk factor, based on the estimated proportion of diabetes patients with metabolic syndrome.110 We applied these estimated proportions for patients in the secondary prevention group and for patients of age \geq 50 years in the primary prevention group to the projected average of the 2019 to 2023 US population to derive the estimated eligible population over the next five years.
 This resulted in an eligible population size for icosapent ethyl of approximately 33,522,000 patients over five years, or an estimated 6,704,000 patients each year.

-ICER's methods for estimating potential budget impact are described in detail elsewhere102 and have been recently updated.
+ICER's methods for estimating potential budget impact are described in detail elsewhere111 and have been recently updated.
+ICER recalculates the potential budget impact threshold each calendar year, using the most recent inputs available.
+In the recalculation of ICER's potential budget impact threshold for calendar year 2019, we extended the time period over which we average the annual number of drugs approved by the FDA from two to five years to reduce fluctuations in the threshold due to this variable.
 The intent of our revised approach to budgetary impact is to document the percentage of patients who could be treated at selected prices without crossing a budget impact threshold that is aligned with overall growth in the US economy.
 For 2019-2020, the five-year annualized potential budget impact threshold that should trigger policy actions to manage access and affordability is calculated to be approximately \$819 million per year for new drugs.

 To estimate potential budget impact, we evaluate a new therapy that would take market share from one or more existing therapies and calculate the blended budget impact associated with displacing use of existing therapies with the new intervention.
 For this analysis, we evaluated the potential budget impact of rivaroxaban and icosapent ethyl as additive therapies to optimal medical management in patients with established CVD, and in the case of icosapent ethyl, also in patients without evidence of CVD but with diabetes and at least one additional risk factor.
 For each treatment, we assumed equal uptake over five years, with treatment duration ranging from one year (for the year-five cohort) to five years (for the year-one cohort).
 In other words, patients initiating therapy in year one would accrue all drug costs and cost offsets over the full five years, but those initiating in other years would only accrue a proportional amount of the five-year costs.
+Note that the purpose of these analyses is to estimate the potential budget impact, not to predict actual uptake or expected budget impact.